jasonyingling/reading-time-wp/readme.txt

 2. The options available in Reading Time WP.

 == Changelog ==

+= 1.2.0 =
+* Hoo boy do we have a big one.
+* Allowed for filtering of the `$shortcode_atts`.
+* Added the much requested ability to control which post types reading times display on.
+* Added a filter for adding to the word count the reading time is based on.
+* Added in an actual text-domain and translation functions and generated a .pot file.
+* Cleaned up a bit for better coding standards.

 = 1.1.0 =
 * Added images into reading time calculations based on Medium's suggestion. https://blog.medium.com/read-time-and-you-bc2048ab620c